silverjuke/silverjuke/README.md

 (note that your distro's default wxwidgets package might contain the stl version, which does *not* work with silverjuke.
 Check for something with wxcontainer in the name)

+Since May 2015, Silverjuke compiles with both, wxWidgets 2.8 and 3.0, however, wxWidgets 2.8 is far more tested at the moment and may result in less issues.

 Windows:  For Windows, an installation program with the most recent version is available at http://silverjuke.net .
 Note, that the windows binaries are not